 This should go without saying, but be nice, be constructive, be respectful, be appreciative, be humble.
 Work hard.

 Questions?
 Feel free to leave them in the comments section below.
-And for more food blogging tips, check out the following resources:

 - My Food Photography Tips for Food Bloggers